Colin Norris: Investigation

-It was found that the only nurse that had cared for all five of the patients and had been there within 2 hours of them becoming catastrophically ill was Norris.
+It was found that the only nurse who had cared for all five of the patients and had been there within 2 hours of them becoming catastrophically ill was Norris.
 Norris had been one of the few who was on duty at the time of Hall's deterioration in health.
 Police analysed medical staff rotas, phone records and personnel files to determine who had access to the wards, insulin and who was on the wards at the time of that incident, and it was found that all staff members except Norris could be ruled out as it was only Norris who was on duty when all the incidents occurred.
 He was also the only staff member who worked on both the wards where the incidents occurred.
 Norris admitted predicting the time of Hall's death to his colleague but said it was because he had a "black sense of humour".
 Investigators ordered the exhumation of the body of Bridget Bourke, which, significantly, revealed that she had been given large amounts of insulin.
 The other two patients who had died had their bodies cremated, so could not be tested.

-Norris was suspended from his job (while being fully paid) as the police investigation was carried out.
-After he was first arrested, Norris immediately left Leeds and went back to Scotland, before then leaving the UK eight times to go abroad, including to Tenerife for a six month holiday.
-After his conviction his partner would recount an incident around this time when Norris became violent and drunk, and wouldn't stop crying because he said he was scared of going to prison.
+Norris was suspended from his job (on full pay) while the police investigation was carried out.
+After he was first arrested, Norris immediately left Leeds and went back to Scotland, before then leaving the UK eight times to go abroad, including to Tenerife for a six-month holiday.
+After his conviction his partner recounted an incident around this time when Norris became violent and drunk, and wouldn't stop crying because he said he was scared of going to prison.
 Norris's mother defended her son's trips around Europe, saying he was "trying to live his life the best he could while under the pressure of a police investigation".

 When police questioned Norris about the fact that the vials of insulin, the murder weapon in Hall's case, had gone missing from the fridge that morning when Hall was killed, he responded by saying: "obviously if someone was to kill someone, they wouldn't leave their signature would they?
-To say that they were there".
+To say that they were there."
 He denied ever injecting Hall with insulin.
-The police were dismissive of Norris's claim that an intruder must have come in during the nightshift through the fire escape while nurses were having a cigarette before injecting Hall.
+The police were dismissive of Norris's claim that an intruder must have come in during the night shift through the fire escape while nurses were having a cigarette before injecting Hall.
 Norris said this despite revealing he had never once seen an intruder on the ward.
-Detectives believed this suggestion that an intruder had snuck onto a bay at night to inject a patient before sneaking away without anybody realising (since no other staff member could have been responsible) was highly implausible.
+Detectives believed this suggestion that an intruder had sneaked onto a bay at night to inject a patient before sneaking away without anybody realising (since no other staff member could have been responsible) was highly implausible.